AnonymousUser98/DRS-WithPlus/README.md

 Nicalis owns all the rights to the CS+ data files.\
 [doukutsu-rs](https://github.com/doukutsu-rs/doukutsu-rs) is an open-source reimplementation of the original freeware version of Cave Story.

+**DMCA Notice:** If you are part of Nicalis (or a representative) and don't want the CS+ files here removed, feel free to DMCA this repository.